phpDocumentor/phpDocumentor/docs/PSR.md

 ### Keyword

 A keyword defining the purpose of this type.
-Not every element is determined by a class but still worth of a classification to assist the developer in understanding the code covered by the DocBlock.
+Not every element is determined by a class but still worthy of classification to assist the developer in understanding the code covered by the DocBlock.

 > Note: most of these keywords are allowed as class names in PHP and as